 One of the most important goals is to keep a client’s record.

 Just because a person was cited or arrested for a theft crime does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced criminal defense attorney like Mr. Pflaum makes a difference in the outcome of a theft crime prosecution.

 HOW THE CRIMINAL DEFENSE LAWYER HELPS BEFORE COURT

-Theft crime accusations come in many varieties such as the following.
+Theft crime accusations come in many varieties ranging from misdemeanors to felonies.